13 September 2018

 “Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons.”
 1 Timothy 4:1

 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.”

 2 Timothy 4:3-4

-There have been numerous prophecies over the years to the effect that revival will start in Cape Town and move northwards, influencing the nation, continent and the rest of the world.
-We are told that we should “claim these prophecies” and walk in obedience in order to see them fulfilled.
+There have been numerous prophecies over the years to the effect that revival will start in Cape Town and move northwards, influencing the nation, continent, and the rest of the world.
+We are told that we should “claim these prophecies” and walk in obedience to see them fulfilled.
 The prophets have indeed spoken, from Genesis to Revelation, and I don’t see anything regarding South Africa or mass revivals that will transform the world.

 Watch out for claims of revival from ministries that twist the word of God.
 Take note of who is promoting revival.
 You will probably find that they are associated with NAR churches like Bethel, or other churches and ministries that should be marked and avoided.

 5. Unity is necessary for revival.